rucio/documentation/docs/developer/type_annotation_guide.md

 quotes](https://peps.python.org/pep-0484/#runtime-or-type-checking) and `if
 tying.TYPE_CHECKING:`**

-  - Quoted type hints enable "foreward references".
-This enables us to not execute expencive code while still having type checks.
+  - Quoted type hints enable "forward references".
+This enables us to not execute expensive code while still having type checks.
   - As long as the performance is immesurable small and not a problem, this should be avoided, since it > [name=Joel Dierkes] Dunno about this part.
 Should we use `if typing.TYPE_CHECKING:` and quoted types or avoid them?